-Although in his ontology Arnauld posits both mental and spiritual modes - indeed he speaks of substances and modes as a straightforward realist 46 - he never these less holds that genera and species are mental 'universals' or modes of the soul.
-The result is that he can be seem to divid the traditional five predicables in a non-traditional way.
-Difference, proprium and accident he
+Although in his ontology, Arnauld posits both mental and spiritual modes - indeed he speaks of substances and modes as a straightforward realist - he nevertheless holds that genera and species are mental 'universals' or modes of the soul.
+The result is that he can be seen to divide the traditional five predicables in a non-traditional way.
+Difference, proprium and accidents he classifies simply as modes, and as modes they may be either material or spiritual.
+Genera and species, on the other hand, are classified as abstract ideas.